-The Health Department’s cluster manager for the Office of Health Standards Compliance, Dr Carol Marshall, recognises that these reforms are only the start of a continuous process that will standardise the variety of models within the private arena and for the first time initiate formal guidelines for the state sector.
-Mr Kurt Worrall-Clare of Hospital Association of South Africa (HASA) further elaborated that the private hospital sector worked closely with the Health Department to devise protocols that would apply to both public and private hospitals and emphasised that “the intention to measure all facilities with the same yardstick is commendable”.
+The Health Department’s cluster manager for the Office of Health Standards Compliance, Dr Carol Marshall, recognizes that these reforms are only the start of a continuous process that will standardize the variety of models within the private arena and for the first time initiate formal guidelines for the state sector.
+Mr Kurt Worrall-Clare of Hospital Association of South Africa (HASA) further elaborated that the private hospital sector worked closely with the Health Department to devise protocols that would apply to both public and private hospitals and emphasized that “the intention to measure all facilities with the same yardstick is commendable”.

-For information about Health Facilities Design and Development conference, 20 – 23 June 2011 at Sandton, Johannesburg, South Africa, visit www.healthfacilitiesafrica.com Alternatively contact: Katia Andrejev, Marketing Manager, IQPC at email@example.com or call: +9714 446 2748
+For information about Health Facilities Design and Development conference, 20 – 23 June 2011 at Sandton, Johannesburg, South Africa, contact: Katia Andrejev, Marketing Manager, IQPC at firstname.lastname@example.org or call: +9714 446 2748